Additional pictures of our facility can be found on our Facebook page.

 Answer: You can drop off or pick up anytime during our office hours Monday to Friday 9am-6pm and Weekends 10am- 6pm.
 We charge per night - not per day.

-We require a 48-hour notice of cancellation for all bookings.
-We often have a waiting list and this ensures we have enough time to fill the cancelled space.
+We require a minimum 48-hour notice of cancellation for all bookings.
+We often have a waiting list, and this ensures we have enough time to fill the cancelled space.
 Failing to give this required notice will result in a $66.00 late cancellation fee.
+Please be considerate of other guests and give us as much notice as possible.

 Question: What vaccines does my pet need for boarding?